What is Documentation?

 In addition, documentation creates a greater degree of coordination and cohesion among workers.
 A document gets every worker on the same page and ensures they all know how their tasks fit into the greater scheme of things.
 In essence, by making sure everyone knows what they are supposed to do, documents help create a system where each worker contributes to the success of the organization, both on their own and collaboratively.
 This coordination, in turn, increases the efficiency and quality of work.
 Furthermore, documents enable greater communication between people.
 For instance, a company may issue a notification about updates to an organization’s policy so that members of that organization know to change their work accordingly.

 The benefits of documentation go beyond the storage and conveying of information.
 It can also be useful in less immediate, obvious, and tangible ways.
-When an organization creates an efficient system of documentation, it demonstrates they are truly devoted to the safeguarding and proper use of both their information and that of their clients.
+When an organization creates an efficient system of documentation, it demonstrates that it is truly devoted to the safeguarding and proper use of both its information and that of its clients.
 Potential investors, in turn, will be more likely to take an interest in or support the organization.

 Industry-Specific Benefits